joblisttoday/data/readme.md

 ### Automatic backup to Gitlab

-There is an automatic synchronisation of this github repository to gitlab.
+There is an automatic synchronisation of this github repository to gitlab; see the deployment section.

 ## Development